ImperialOfficer324/EasyImages-SDL-library/README.md

 # EasyImages-SDL-library
-This library sets up easy rendering of images using SDL2 and SDL_Image.
+This library sets up easy rendering of images using SDL2 and SDL_Image.\n Read the comments in images.h for setup and usage instructions.